Bill Gates Predicts 'What's At Stake' With Proposed Trump Foreign Aid Cuts

 "That's just the nature of infectious diseases," Hallett says.
 "They can bounce back and rapidly do so."

 Congress is still debating what the foreign aid budget will be.
 And it will likely be different than what Trump put forth.
 Just this past week, the Senate Appropriations Committee approved a bill that would largely pull back many of Trump's proposed cuts.
-The bill — which still needs approval form the Senate and House — would cut PEPFAR funding by 6 percent instead of the 17 percent that Trump has called for.
+The bill — which still needs approval from the Senate and House — would cut PEPFAR funding by 6 percent instead of the 17 percent that Trump has called for.

 And, of course, there are also uncertainties in the values in the Gates report as well, Hallett says.
 All these predictions from the Gates Foundation are just that — predictions.